Scandinavian Journal of Psychology

 This section deals with all aspects of psychological development, normal or abnormal.
 Papers published in this section address any part of the life span from infancy to old age.
 Of interest are empirical and theoretical contributions and clinical reviews on the roles of biological, social and cultural factors in development.

-This section publishes original papers in all areas of personality and social sciences.
+This section publishes original papers in all areas of personality and social psychology.
 Topics include personality processes and individual differences, social cognition and attitudes, social interaction and group processes.

 Papers in this section reflect research in the psychology of health and disability.
 A wide range of topics is welcome, focusing on psychological factors in the causes, development and consequences of health, disease and disability.